 Users increasingly ask AI systems complex, multi-part questions: "[Product A] vs [Product B] for [use case]", "How does [your brand] integrate with [platform]", "Best [category] for [specific need]".
 These queries trigger multiple retrieval operations, with the model synthesising results from several sources.

 Content that directly addresses these entity relationships has a higher chance of earning citations.
 Map the combinations that matter for your category: your brand versus specific competitors, your product for specific use cases, your integration with popular platforms.
 Create content that explicitly covers these relationships rather than hoping generic pages get retrieved.
+The product comparison content strategy discussed above applies directly here: specificity reduces redundancy filtering and improves retrieval for multi-entity queries.

 Auditing selection rate

-Direct measurement of selection rate remains difficult—you can't reliably observe which candidates were presented versus selected.
+Direct measurement of selection rate remains difficult: you can't reliably observe which candidates were presented versus selected.
 However, you can assess the inputs:

-Ask the model directly about your brand without grounding enabled.
+1. Probe model perceptions: Ask the model directly about your brand without grounding enabled.
 What entities does it associate with you?
 If the model's unprompted associations don't match your positioning, that misalignment will affect selection when your content appears as a grounding candidate.

-For specific product or service categories, probe whether the model would recommend your brand if it appeared in results.
+2. Test recommendation likelihood: For specific product or service categories, probe whether the model would recommend your brand if it appeared in results.
 Binary questions ("Would you recommend [brand] for [use case]?") reveal the model's baseline disposition toward selecting your content.

-Rather than tracking arbitrary prompts daily, focus on entity-to-brand and brand-to-entity relationships.
+3. Track citation presence across queries: Rather than tracking arbitrary prompts daily, focus on entity-to-brand and brand-to-entity relationships.
 Which concepts reliably surface your brand?
 Where do competitors appear that you don't?
 This reveals selection gaps more clearly than monitoring specific query variations.

-When you do appear in AI responses, examine how you're cited.
+4. Analyse grounding context: When you do appear in AI responses, examine how you're cited.
 Are you the primary source for a claim, or supplementary?
 Are you cited for the positioning you want, or for tangential associations?
 Citation quality matters as much as citation frequency.

 Selection rate optimisation in practice